DataONEorg/d1_python/d1_mn_generic/doc/source/setup-registration.rst

   You will be prompted for information that, combined, will become the Distinguished Name (DN) for this MN.
 Please supply *Country Name*, *State or Province Name*, *Locality Name*, *Organization Name* and *Common Name*.
-Leave the remaining fields blank.
-For fields with a default, type a period (".").
-  For fields without a default, press Enter.
+The remaining fields may be left blank.
+To remove the default value from a field, type a period (".").
+To leave a field blank, press Enter.

-Note: Anyone who has the private key can impersonate your Node in the DataONE infrastructure.
+Note: Anyone who has the private key can act as your Node in the DataONE infrastructure.
 Keep the private key safe.
 If your private key becomes compromised, please inform DataONE so that the certificate can be revoked.